accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 <add key="MigsAccessCode" value="" />
 <add key="MigsSecureHashSecret" value="" />
 ```
+## Important Notes

+1. You must publish this project to a live domain so that Mastercard can return a result to your website after they have attempted to process your payment.
+2. All payment amounts are in cents (eg: $5.00 = 500 cents).

 ## Test Mode

 To use MIGS test mode, log into your banks MIGS portal using the word TEST in-front of your Merchant ID.
-Update your web.config file to use the test values found in the portal.
+Update your web.config file to use the values found in the test portal.

-Live merchant ID exaple: TESTBBL1234567
+Live merchant id example: BBL1234567

 Test merchant id example: TESTBBL1234567